This story has been updated.

 “This is my way of giving back to the community that has given me so much,” he said.

-On Saturday, he traveled to the state GOP meeting so that he could be there to answer any questions from those voting on the religious freedom resolution.
+Last month, he traveled to the state GOP meeting so that he could be there to answer any questions from those voting on the religious freedom resolution.
 He was delighted, he said, that he did not have to try to convince them that he was just a regular Republican, free of terrorist ties and focused on lowering property taxes and improving school safety.

 They voted 63-0 to pass the resolution — in turn, reaffirming Shafi’s belief in the party, he said.